Atlantic County Library: Outreach and Services

-Bookmobile

-The bookmobile includes a collection of 2,800 books, magazines, audiobooks, CDs, and DVDs.

-In its beginnings, the library operated strictly as a bookmobile.
-The book truck often became stuck in the gravel filled or muddy roads of Atlantic County, and sometimes had to be pulled out by Franklin Roosevelt's Work Progress Administration (WPA) road workers.

 Buena Community Reading Center

 The Buena Community Reading Center is located in the Buena Regional High School in Buena, NJ.
 Outreach Services provides workshops and special story hours at the Buena Community Reading Center.

 Books By Mail

 Provides delivery service of library materials to homes of Atlantic County Library System patrons.
 This service benefits those in the community that cannot visit the branches due to physical hardships or otherwise.